alf45tar/PedalinoMini-Case-1/README.md

  - Compact form factor (20 x 10 x 2.6 cm)
  - 8 foot switches
- - Battery powered with one 18650 3.7V Li-ion lithium battery
+ - Battery powered with one 18650 3.7V Li-ion lithium battery for 12 hours of uninterrupted service
  - MIDI IN and MIDI OUT ports
  - 2 TRS expansion ports to connect external foot switches or expression pedals.